QuantumArchive/ethereum_class_01/slides.md

 - Basic installations
 - How to create a private Ethereum chain
 - How to setup a dev environment
-- Your first smart contract
+- A starter smart contract
 - Bonus content :)

 # What tools will we need